MicrosoftDocs/office-developer-lync-evergreen-docs/docs/schema/expiretype-element.md

 ## Remarks

 This element is optional.
-If it is unspecified, the publication is endpoint-bound.
+If it's unspecified, the publication is endpoint-bound.

 ## Example